mrbalraj007/DevOps_Master_Docker/10.Docker-Compose/basic_command_Create-Start-Stop-rm-Up-down/basic_command.md

 *Difference between __Create__ and __up --no-start__*
 - Create command won't create __network__ while creating a container while up will do.

+docker-compose logs -f
+Exec: will login into the container
+Run: will create a new container and exist
+Restart:
+Pull:

 Help command:
 docker-compose --help